springernature/frontend-playbook/practices/images-best-practices.md

-# Best pratices when dealing with images for the Web
+# Best practices when dealing with images for the Web

 In a front-end workflow we typically deal with two kinds of images: